thebashpotato/etl/README.md

   [SourceCodeLocation](https://github.com/thebashpotato/extra-template-library/blob/f1dcd42141c26f4826283d84ec39f87d364be621/etl/include/etl.hpp#L224) macro which the Error class supports, and can easily be returned in the afore-mentioned `Result<T, E>` object for more Rust like behaviour.

-- `etl::Error` implements [etl::IError](https://github.com/thebashpotato/extra-template-library/blob/f1dcd42141c26f4826283d84ec39f87d364be621/etl/include/etl.hpp#L234), so if you want to make your own custom errors that play nicely with  `Result<T, E>`, and beable to return a polymorphic error like so `auto someFunction(std::string const &param) -> etl::Result<std::int32_t, etl::IError>` well you can do that no problem.
+- `etl::Error` implements [etl::IError](https://github.com/thebashpotato/extra-template-library/blob/f1dcd42141c26f4826283d84ec39f87d364be621/etl/include/etl.hpp#L234), so if you want to make your own custom errors that play nicely with  `Result<T, E>`, as well as return a polymorphic error like so `auto someFunction(std::string const &param) -> etl::Result<std::int32_t, std::shared_ptr<etl::IError>>` well you can do that.

 ## Integration